LiDDA: Data Driven Attribution at LinkedIn: Experimentation Results

-Offline validation does not give us insight into whether the attention weight based attribution are close to actual member behavior.
+Offline validation does not give us insight into whether the attention weight based attribution is close to actual member behavior.
 Thus, we run experiments for online validations to check how close our model’s attributions align with real-world marketing efforts.
-We can either run member level test for for owned channels or geo-level experiments for external paid channels.
-We conduct incremental lift tests for email channel.
+We can either run member level test for owned channels or geo-level experiments for external paid channels.
+We conduct incremental lift tests for the email channel.
 In particular, we randomly split members into two groups.
 We select certain campaigns ($\mathcal{T}^{h}$) to hold out email sending during the experiment in the control group and conduct business as usual in the treatment group.
 It is important to note that email sending was sparse across both members and time, limited to approximately one email per week to a small set of selected members within the connection graph.
 Additionally, AA tests were conducted as a basic validation of the experimental setup, and no statistically significant differences in conversion rates were found between groups.\\ To validate member-level experiment, we simulate a holdout experiment within the treatment group by creating counterfactual conversion paths, where the holdout campaign touchpoints ($t\in \mathcal{T}^h$) are omitted.
 This approach helps estimate what the conversion path would look like had the member been in the control group.
-Define two conversion probabilities: \(P(Y=1|Z=1, S=S_1)\) with original path $S_1$, and \(P_1(Y=1|Z=1, S=S_1-\mathcal{T}^h)\) with counterfactual path $S_1-\mathcal{T}^h$, where $Z=1$ index the treatment group.
+Define two conversion probabilities: \(P(Y=1|Z=1, S=S_1)\) with original path $S_1$, and \(P_1(Y=1|Z=1, S=S_1-\mathcal{T}^h)\) with counterfactual path $S_1-\mathcal{T}^h$, where $Z=1$ indexes the treatment group.
 The corresponding attribution of touchpoints $t\in\mathcal{T}^h$ can be defined as:

 where, $P_1(\cdot)=P(\cdot|Z=1)$.
-We compare the distribution of DDA attribution against the measured attribution from experiment.
+We compare the distribution of DDA attribution against the measured attribution from the experiment.

 A similar formulation can be constructed using $P_0(\cdot)$.
-We didn't go with this route for validation, as the simulation of counterfactual paths ($S_0+\mathcal{T}^h$) by adding touches requires more assumptions such as sequencing and campaigns which may introduce bias and noise.
+We did not use this route for validation, as the simulation of counterfactual paths ($S_0+\mathcal{T}^h$) by adding touchpoints requires more assumptions such as sequencing and campaigns which may introduce bias and noise.